Remembering when bankers tried to overthrow FDR and install a fascist dictator

 Fascism had reared its head in Europe, and the world had yet to make up its mind what it thought about it.
 That would come later, in World War II.
 Many thought that the best way to pull America out of the Great Depression was to install a dictator.
 Even the New York Herald Tribune ran a headline called "For Dictatorship If Necessary."
-Although the newspaper's article was in support of FDR, a group of wealthy financiers believed that America should indeed have a dictator, just not in the form of FDR, who was suspected of being a communist.
+Although the newspaper's article was in support of FDR, a group of wealthy financiers believed that America should indeed have a dictator, just not in the form of FDR, a suspected communist.
 So, they began to plot a coup d'état that would later come to be known as the Business Plot, or the Wall Street Putsch.

 The conspirators included Gerald MacGuire, a bond salesman; Bill Doyle, commander of the Massachusetts American Legion; investment banker Prescott Bush, the father of George H. W. Bush and grandfather of George W. Bush; and others.

 The Business Plot nearly involved another individual as well: Retired Major General Smedley Butler, who was at that time the most decorated soldier in U.S. history.
 After his military career, however, Butler became a vociferous critic of war and its place in American capitalism.
 Later, he would write the famous War is a Racket and an article in the socialist magazine Common Sense stating, "I spent most of my time as a high-class muscle man for Big Business, for Wall Street and the bankers.
 In short, I was a racketeer, a gangster for capitalism."

 Butler was also an influential figure in the so-called Bonus Army, a group of 43,000 marchers — among them many World War I veterans — who were camped at Washington to demand the early payment of the veteran's bonus promised to them for their service.
 Although his politics leaned more to the left than the Business Plot conspirators would like, Butler was extremely well-respected among veterans and the military, who, like everybody else, were fed up.
 What's more, MacGuire believed that Butler could be more easily manipulated than other generals.
 And the conspirators needed a general.